aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### Data serialization

 ???+ note "Current limitations"
-    1. The `fields` parameter is currently only available to use with the `erase` method, with the potential for it to be added to the `encrypt` and `decrypt` methods in the future.
-    2. Python classes, `Dataclasses`, and `Pydantic models` are not supported yet.
+    1. Python classes, `Dataclasses`, and `Pydantic models` are not supported yet.

 Before we traverse the data structure, we perform two important operations on input data: